Hilaly/Valkyrie/UnityWorkplace/Assets/GDD.md

 position is `UnityEngine.Vector2Int` property. input is `UnityEngine.Vector2Int` property.

-Snake contains Head.
 Snake contains list of Body.

-Head has position.
+Snake has position.
+Snake has input.
 Body has position.

 ## Logic.